-September 2023/2022 - Net earnings were higher due to an increase in FEI's deemed equity component of capital structure from 38.5 per cent to 45 per cent, and an increase in allowed ROE from 8.75 per cent to 9.65 per cent, resulting from the GCOC Stage 1 Decision.
-The year-to-date impact of the change in cost of capital has been recognized in the third quarter due to the timing of receiving the BCUC's decision, which included an effective date of January 1, 2023.
-In addition, the increase was due to a \$14 million higher income tax benefit as a result of the Corporation implementing a TLUP in 2023 for a larger investment amount than the TLUP implemented in 2022, and a higher investment in regulated assets.
+September 2023/2022 - Net earnings were higher due to a change in cost of capital resulting from the GCOC Stage 1 Decision.
+The year-to-date impact of the change in cost of capital was \$35 million and was recognized in the third quarter due to the timing of receiving the BCUC's decision, which included an effective date of January 1, 2023.
+The increase was also due to a \$14 million higher income tax benefit as a result of the Corporation implementing a TLUP in 2023 for a larger investment amount than the TLUP implemented in 2022, and a higher investment in regulated assets.